FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/BlueDuino Source Code/readme.md

 ## Setup
 ### Hardware
 - 1x BlueDuino module
-- 1x USB cable to connect module to MacBoook (or PC)
+- 1x USB cable to connect module to MacBook (or PC)
 - 1x MacBook (or PC) with Arduino IDE

 ### Software